 If I didn’t have kids, I would probably be a storm chaser.
 I was always an adrenaline junkie.
 I raced BMX as a kid, played football and rock and roll through middle and high school, skydived in college and scuba dive now.

 Now that I’m old(er), I’m still looking for ways to eek out a little more adventure – I guess that’s why I got into video and film production and ultimately started making documentaries.
 I’ve been really fortunate to see some crazy stuff and get out largely unscathed.
 I was in New Orleans for Hurricane Katrina where I got to experience my first apocalypse.
-We waded through the water, watched people picked off of rooftops, found a shark in the second story of an office building and carried a 9mm pistol (in case we ran into the snipers or other criminals who’d been released from the downtown jail because all of their paperwork was lost).
+We waded through the water, watched people picked off of rooftops, found a shark in the second story of an office building near where the Hurrican made landfall in Mississippi and carried a 9mm pistol (in case we ran into the snipers or other criminals who’d been released from the downtown jail in New Orleans because all of their paperwork was lost).

 A few years earlier I had been in New Orleans for the 2002 Super Bowl, a few months after September 11th.
 Tanks, Fighter Jets and FBI surrounded the building.
 But I can’t convey what a let down it was to finally be at a SuperBowl and find myself standing right behind some no name quarterback (Tom Brady) as he played a relative newcomer (Kurt Warner).
 Of course, it was one of the great Super Bowls of all time… and the Playboy party at Ann Rice’s mansion was pretty good too.